SOLAR BATTERY LIFE (RUNTIME) CALCULATOR

 (casually referred to as battery life

 .
 This quantity is expressed in ampere-hours (Ah) and is given for a specific discharge time at constant current and room temperature.
-Small devices are often listed by milli-amp-hours (mAh).
+By the way, our analysis applies not only to large storage systems, but also to small portable models, which are often listed by milli-amp-hours (mAh).
 Here are the main reasons why these ratings are not very helpful:

 - Capacity is not constant-- it varies with the load and temperature;